The Logic of Cardinality Comparison Without the Axiom of Choice: Cardinal arithmetic without the axiom of choice

 \section{Cardinal arithmetic without the axiom of choice}

 We begin with a brief overview of cardinal arithmetic without the Axiom of Choice.
 Recall that without the axiom of choice, the ordering by cardinality is no longer total; in fact, the Axiom of Choice is equivalent to saying that for all sets $A$ and $B$, $|A|\leq|B|$ or $|B| \leq |A|$.
+This ordering is still partial, as seen by the following theorem (that is provable in $\ZF$), in addition to basic facts about injections.

 \begin{theorem}[Cantor-Schr\"oder-Bernstein Theorem] If $\abs{X} \leq \abs{Y}$ and $\abs{Y} \leq \abs{X}$, then $\abs{X}=\abs{Y}$. \end{theorem}